Minicraft: Minicraft+

-Notch released the source code under Ludum Dare’s rules, but under no license.
+Persson released the source code under Ludum Dare's rules, but under no license.
 Instead he asked that players modding the game call it something else.
-Over the weeks that followed many mods came out for the game, but seeing that Notch had moved on to other projects, Minicraft+ was born.
+Over the weeks that followed many mods came out for the game, but seeing that Persson had moved on to other projects, Minicraft+ was born.
 Minicraft+ is a modded version of Minicraft that adds many more features to the original version.